apls777/kaggle-uw-neural-data-challenge/README.md

 ## Model Configuration File

 To train a new model you need to create a configuration file with hyper-parameters and training options.
-See a configuration example for the final model [here](configs/multiclass/final-model.yaml).
+See an example of a configuration file for the final model [here](configs/multiclass/final-model.yaml).

 Here is the format of the configuration file: